atrocore/docs-old/atrocore/admin-guide/portals.md

 Portals are intended to give external users limited access to your system.
 These externals could be your suppliers, partners, customers, photographers, copywriters, translators, etc. A Portal may have own users, called Portal Users.
 Different Portal Roles may be assigned to Portal Users.

-Here we describe an "Assets Portal", which sould be used for external photographers to work with product images (which are Assets for us).

 ## Creating a Portal

-To create a portal go to `Administration / Portals` and press `Create Portal` button.
+To create a portal, go to `Administration / Portals` and press `Create Portal` button.

 On `General` panel you need to assign the Portal's name, role, set it active/inactive and assign an URL for the portal users to access it.
+Portal URL can use a subdomain, if this case this domain should be properly configured, or a subfolder, in this case you just need to define the subfolder directly here, no additional configuration is needed.

 On the `Settings` panel you can set the `Default currency` and the default `Locale` for the portal users.

 ![discussion-button](../_assets/admin-guide/Assets_Portal/Assets_Portal.png)

-In `user interface` tab you san set what entities new user can see.
+In `user interface` panel you select which entities should be accessible via navigation menu in the portal, select the logo, default theme and available entities for the Quick Create.
 First, you can select logo and theme.

-`Navigation menu` is all submenus user will be able to see (they will be available on his screen on the right). `Quick create list` is list of things user can create.

 ![discussion-button](../_assets/admin-guide/Assets_Portal/Assets_Portal2.png)